Woolfrey/software_simple_qp/README.md

 ```
 use:
 ```
-QPSolver<double> solver;
 Eigen::VectorXd x = solver.constrained_least_squares(xd,W,A,y,B,z,x0);
 ```
+:warning: When using the dual method for this problem, the desired value $\mathbf{x}_{\mathrm{d}}$ must satisfy constraints when projected on to the null space of $\mathbf{A}$.

 ### Options for the Interior Point Algorithm

 There are several parameters that can be set when solving for inequality constaints:
+- `use_dual()`: This is the default method for _redundant, constrained least squares_ methods.
+The solver is sensitive to the start point `x0`.
+- `use_primal()`: This an alternative method for _redundant, constrained least squares_.
+It is slower than the dual method, but a little bit more robust.
 - `set_step_size(const DataType &size)`: The parameter $\alpha$ scales the step size $\alpha\cdot\Delta\mathbf{x}$.
 Default value is 1; a smaller size will mean slower convergence.
-- `set_tolernace(const DataType &tolerance)`: The algorithm terminates when $\|\alpha\cdot\Delta\mathbf{x}\|$ is less than this value.
+- `set_tolerance(const DataType &tolerance)`: The algorithm terminates when $\|\alpha\cdot\Delta\mathbf{x}\|$ is less than this value.
 A smaller value means a more accurate solution, but slower solution time.
 - `set_num_steps(const unsigned int &numer)`: The algorithm terminates if this number of steps is reached.
 A higher value means a more accurate solution, but it might take longer to solve.
 - `set_barrier_scalar(const DataType &scalar)`: The inequality constraints are converted to a log-barrier function.
-This determines how steep the slope of the barrier is.
+This parameter determines how steep the slope of the barrier is.
 A smaller value means a faster solution, but you may prematurely run in to the constraint and terminate the algorithm.
 - `set_barrier_reduction_rate(const DataType &rate)`: Every loop the barrier slope is decreased.
 This determines how fast it decreases.
 A smaller value means the barrier effect will shrink quickly.
 This will make the algorithm faster, but then it may not find a solution if it hits the constraints prematurely.